The Jurassic Coast is 95 miles of pure beauty, that and an amazing history from the last 185 million years.

 Are you wondering whether you should visit the Jurassic Coast?
-Maybe you’re thinking about hiking the Jurassic Coast or simply taking a day trip to the iconic spots along the route?
+Maybe you’re thinking about hiking the Jurassic Coast or simply taking a day trip in Dorset to the iconic spots along the route?

 Jurassic Coast – Exmouth to Sidmouth